navicore/cem3/docs/GLOSSARY.md

 **History:** Coroutines were first described by **Melvin Conway** in 1963 - yes, the same Conway of "Conway's Law" (organizations design systems mirroring their communication structure).
 The concept predates threads!
 Simula (1967) had coroutines, and they were central to early Lisp implementations.
 Modern languages rediscovered coroutines: Python added generators in 2001, C# added iterators in 2005, and JavaScript added generators in 2015.

-**Contrast with mainstream:** JavaScript has `async/await` (a limited form of coroutines).
-Python has generators with `yield`.
+**In other languages:** Python has generators with `yield` and `async/await`.
+JavaScript has `async/await` and generator functions.
+C# has `yield return` for iterators and `async/await`.
 Go's goroutines are similar but preemptively scheduled.
+Kotlin has coroutines as a library feature.

 See also: [Generator](#generator-weave), [Yield](#yield), [Strand](#strand-green-thread)